stuajnht/HAP-for-iOS/FAQ.md

 ## Something is not Working as Expected (Using Log Files)
 It is possible to generate log files from the app to see what is going on to cause a problem.
 To enable debug logging, perform the following steps:
-1. Open the main iOS Settings app and scroll down to the "Home Access Plus+" section.
+1. Open the main iOS Settings app and scroll down to the "Home Access Plus+" section
 2. Toggle the "Enable Logging to a File" option
 3. If needed, select a logging level to capture the right amount of information
    * Severe - Only logged if the app has a serious problem, assuming it can be caught